New bill would require students to pass financial literacy class to graduate high school

 The author, State Senator Mike Gaskill, says he wanted to craft legislation like this after seeing a similar bill passed in Florida.
 However, he wanted to make this one different by giving more flexibility for educators.

-Money management: While learning about money management students would be required to become educated about spending and saving, types of bank accounts, opening and managing a bank account and assessing the quality of a depository institution services.
+Money management: While learning about money management students would be required to become educated about spending and saving, types of bank accounts, opening and managing a bank account, and assessing the quality of a depository institution’s services.

 The Department of Education will get to decide how long the course needs to be, whether that be a semester or a year course.
 That’s a decision Senator Gaskill feels should be left up to education professionals.